 As a P-12 school we believe a great strength is our ability to provide a seamless transition between primary and secondary schooling as we have an extensive knowledge of every students' learning and social needs.

-In 2013 we introduced a ‘vertical curriculum’ for Years 8-12 which broadens the range of subject choices for students and provides a structure for students to work at a level more suited to their needs.
+We operate a ‘vertical curriculum’ for Years 8-12 which broadens the range of subject choices for students and provides a structure for students to work at a level more suited to their needs.
 A similar structure operates in the Years 5-7 sub-school.
-We also introduced a new house system which has been enthusiastically embraced by staff and students alike.
+Our house system is an important aspect of school life with all students aligned to one of the houses.
 The house names reflect the school’s philosophy: Inspire, Endeavour, Succeed.

-Our school provides students with the opportunity to excel in a range of ‘enrichment’ programs: performing arts (which includes production and festival performances); public speaking; instrumental music; sporting teams and camps and excursions at all year levels, including biennial tours of New Zealand and Japan.
+Our school provides students with the opportunity to excel in a range of ‘enrichment’ programs: performing arts (which includes production and festival performances); public speaking; instrumental music; sporting teams and camps and excursions at all year levels, including tours of New Zealand.
 We combine the best of a traditional approach to teaching with innovative and exciting programs at all levels.

 Mortlake College is proud of its achievements in student learning.
-We have a strong focus on literacy and numeracy at all levels and we are committed to Reading Recovery as an effective early intervention strategy.
+We have a strong focus on literacy and numeracy at all levels and we support students with strong literacy and numeracy intervention programs.
 Individual Learning Plans strengthen our results by addressing the needs of individual students.

-One of the great strengths of the school has been our excellent VCE results over a long period of time, and in 2013 our group did very well.
-The Year 12 dux in 2017 was Breeanna Cummins.
+One of the great strengths of the school has been our excellent VCE results over a long period of time.
 Our staff is committed to giving students the best possible chances to maximise their results through smaller class sizes and knowledge of individual student learning.

 In the Attitudes to School Survey, our student responses are above the state average.
 This indicates that students at both the primary and secondary levels have a strong sense of belonging and an enjoyment of school.
-Positive Education principles were introduced last year and these are designed to provide students with an understanding of what factors assist in creating a sense of wellbeing.
+Positive Education principles are designed to provide students with an understanding of what factors assist in creating a sense of wellbeing.

 We have a very strong welfare support team across the school including our Welfare Officer, Kerry Boyden, our school nurse, Jenny Goddard, our school chaplain Kelly Giblin our sub-school, leaders and our house mentors.
 We are committed to providing the best possible learning environment for all our students so that they can reach their potential and experience success.